Lemon orange chutney pasta with Chickpea sauce.

 Blend all ingredients until smooth.
-If you're having a hard time blending, periodically pause to push the ingredients down using a spatula before hitting the blend button again.
+If you're having difficulty blending, periodically pause to push the ingredients down using a spatula before hitting the blend button again.
 You can also opt to add some more olive oil, a tablespoon at a time.
 Set aside.

-Cook the pasta according to package instructions.
-Reserve about a cup of pasta water.
+Cook 500gm of pasta according to package instructions, and reserve about a cup of pasta water.

 Add the chickpea sauce to the pasta and mix well.
-If you find that the pasta is too dry, you can add a bit of pasta water and mix thoroughly.
+If you find that the pasta is too dry, you can add some of the pasta water and mix thoroughly.